Guide to Bar Management →

 There are few tasks in the restaurant and bar industry more dreaded than liquor inventory.
 It’s a long and tedious process, full of headaches and late nights in the storeroom, involving the hands of several team members, but it can be made easier.

-Having an efficient bar inventory system in place—whether it be through bar management software or traditional pen-and-paper methods—is crucial to running a successful beverage program.
+Having an efficient bar inventory system in place—whether it be through bar management software, with our free inventory spreadsheet template, or with traditional pen-and-paper methods—is crucial to running a successful beverage program.
 And, believe it or not, there are several things you can do (aside from calling Jon Taffer) to make bar inventory management easier.

 So, for all you bartenders, bar managers and bar owners out there, let’s get to it—what’s the best way to do liquor inventory?